bmjcode/anagram/README.md

-This package contains an anagram finder and some other programs for constructing words from a restricted pool of letters.
+This package contains an anagram finder and other programs for constructing words and phrases from a restricted pool of letters.

 When I was growing up, a local restaurant had this puzzle on their kids' menu: